A Theory of Transfers: Duality and convolution: Introduction

 where $P_t^f$ is an associated (Feynman-Kac) semi-group of operators on $L^2(\nu)$.
 More examples of $\alpha$-forward transfers and $\beta$-backward transfers with readily computable Kantorovich operators can be obtained by convolving entropic transfers with linear transfers of the same direction.

 In section 7, we show how the concepts of linear and convex transfers lead naturally to more transparent proofs and vast extensions, of many well known duality formulae for transport-entropy inequalities.

-In the section 8, we study the limit of the inf-convolution of $n$-linear transfers ${\mathcal T}$ as $n\to +\infty$.
-Our approach reduces the problem to studying the limit of the iterates of the corresponding Kantorovich operator, which lead to fixed points for such a non-linear operator.
-Note that in the case where ${\mathcal T}$ is the optimal mass transport minimizing a cost given by the generating function of a Lagrangian $L$ on a compact manifold $M$, that is
+In section 8, we associate to any backward linear transfer ${\mathcal T}$ and its Kantorovich operator $T$, a corresponding {\it effective backward linear transfer} ${\mathcal T}_\infty$ and its {\it effective Kantorovich operator} $T_\infty$. ${\mathcal T}_\infty$ is obtained by an infinite inf-convolution process, while $T_\infty$ is obtained by an infinite iteration procedure, which lead to fixed points for such a non-linear operator.
+In the case of a linear Kantorovich operator (the push-forward transfer) this reduces to classical ergodic theory.
+If now ${\mathcal T}$ is the optimal mass transport minimizing a cost given by the generating function of a Lagrangian $L$ on a compact manifold $M$, that is

 the Kantorovich operator is then given by the Lax-Oleinik semi-group, whose fixed points correspond to weak KAM solutions as described by Fathi \cite{Fa}.
 The extension of this result to general transfers allows for a similar approach for the stochastic counterpart of Mather theory.
-Details will follow in an upcoming paper.
+This will be the subject of a companion paper \cite{B-G1}.